joaopedro150308/Megasena_results_finder_GUI/README.md

     - The instruction popups

-The program relates some of the Selenium and PySimpleGUI stuffs to provide a good (in my opinion) user experience.
+The program also relates some of the Selenium and PySimpleGUI stuffs to provide a good (in my opinion) user experience.

 For example the use of the selenium "Wait strategy" resource to send a popup or making any other action only in the right time.